aretiandev/bioliquid-nanopore/0_setup.md

-# Setup
+# Setup Instructions

+Instructions to
-Instructions to setup a Linode GPU to run basecalling with guppy_basecaller.
+- Setup a Linode GPU to run basecalling with guppy_basecaller.
+- Setup a remote Jupyterlab instance.
+- Install Python, R and Strspy.

-# Linode GPU Setup
+# Setup a Linode GPU to run basecalling

+## Setup GPU
 - Create a GPU VM with Ubuntu 18.04
 - Check GPU is available
 ```